Skip to Main Content

 Identifying Characteristics

-The least weasel is smaller than a chipmunk, slender, with short legs and tail, and dark brown fur except a white chin, throat, chest, and belly.
-Males have a total length 184-217 mm, and weigh 34-64 grams, with the females being slightly smaller.
-This is the smallest carnivore in Virginia.
-Unlike most Mustelids, there is no delayed implantation, and they have more litters per year (2-3) and more young per litter (3-6, or 10) than any other American weasel.
-They seldom travel far, and build underground nests lined with grasses, mouse fur, bones and feathers.
-They are solitary but also vocal and will chirp when disturbed, hiss when threatened, squeal if in pain and emit a trill during social interaction.
+The Least Weasel can be found in many types of habitats, ranging from old fields and hedgerows to a variety of forests.
+Least Weasels are primarily active at night.
+Unlike most Mustelids which can keep fertilized embryos dormant for several months, there is no delayed implantation strategy for Least Weasels.
+However, they have more litters per year (2-3) and more young per litter (3-10) than any other American weasel species.
+Least Weasels seldom travel far, and build underground nests lined with grasses, mouse fur, bones and feathers.
+They are solitary but also vocal and will chirp when disturbed, hiss when threatened, squeal if in pain and emit a trill during social interactions.
+Common predators of the Least Weasel include owls, snakes, and house cats.

 The Virginia Department of Wildlife Resources Species Profile Database serves as a repository of information for Virginia’s fish and wildlife species.
 The database is managed and curated by the Wildlife Information and Environmental Services (WIES) program.
 Species profile data, distribution information, and photography is generated by the Virginia Department of Wildlife Resources, State and Federal agencies, Collection Permittees, and other trusted partners.
 This product is not suitable for legal, engineering, or surveying use.
 The Virginia Department of Wildlife Resources does not accept responsibility for any missing data, inaccuracies, or other errors which may exist.
 In accordance with the terms of service for this product, you agree to this disclaimer.